Fruitland Township

 • If you are on the Absentee Voter Application list applications have been mailed.
 You will have the option to choose which Ballot you are requesting as well as the options to vote absentee in all elections this year and the option to be added to the Permanent Ballot list.

-• The Presidential Primary will be held on February 27, 2024.
+• The General Election will be held on November 5, 2024.
 Voters will have the choice to vote early, absentee, or in person for this election.

 • You can find more information and request absentee ballots at: https://mvic.sos.state.mi.us/